debjitpaul/debjit/_news/announcement_8.md

 related_posts: false
 ---

-REFINER got accepted at <a href="https://2024.eacl.org/">EACL 2024.
+REFINER got accepted at <a href="https://2024.eacl.org/">EACL main conference 2024.
 See you in Malta :airplane: